 Mobile Wifi

 These are especially handy for technology addicts or when travelling for work.
 Roaming charges are extremely expensive in most places.
-And free Wifi networks are normally quite bad and sometimes useless.
+Free Wifi networks are normally quite bad and sometimes useless.
 Moreover, many countries generally have poor bandwidth, and networks become overcrowded easily.

 There are good ones like the one in the picture above, which connects up to 10 Wi-Fi-enabled devices at the same time.
-Or you can get cheaper ones, the so-called [amazon asin=B01BV91L7Y&text=3G/4G dongles].
+Or you can get cheaper ones, the so-called dongles.
 Both of them can be obtained at any airport, where they normally have good deals for tourists.

 What to consider: